 What is the COVID situation?

 The COVID situation is changing daily, but Uzbekistan has done well with its vaccination campaign and it continues to improve.
-Masks are worn in all indoor venues such as museums and markets, and restaurants require proof of vaccination.
-Entry into Uzbekistan now requires just a Vaccination card, proof of recovery from Covid, or a negative Covid test in the past 48 hours.
-A Vaccination Card is the easiest way to go through Customs and Immigration.
-We recommend bringing your original and a copy, and you carry them in two different places.
+Masks are worn in most indoor venues such as museums.
+Entry into Uzbekistan now requires just a Vaccination card to go through Customs and Immigration.
+We recommend bringing your original card and a copy, and you carry them in two different places.
 Don’t count on having important docs like these downloaded on your phone.

 On January 10, 2022, the Uzbek government announced reinforced public safety measures, including: